 The board of English UK and the chief executive are responsible for the conduct of the association's business outside the Annual General Meeting (AGM).

-2019 annual report & accounts (December 2020 update)
+2019 annual report & accounts (no AGM in 2020)

-AGM meeting minutes
+AGM meeting papers and minutes

 We strongly encourage all member centres to attend the AGM, not only for the conference programme but to make your voice heard.